Snapchat Best Friends Planets: Full Order & Meaning

 Mars #4 Fourth closest friend — still active, but starting to drift.
 "Once I'm Mars, I can't change." ❌ Rankings fluctuate with interaction activity.

 Jupiter #5 Mid-level friendship — casual Snaps or occasional chats.
-“Lower planets mean weak ties.” ⚠ Not necessarily — it’s only about frequency, not emotional closeness.
+"Lower planets mean weak ties." ⚠️ Not necessarily — it's only about frequency, not emotional closeness.

 Saturn #6 Sixth place — still in your Best Friends list but less active.
-“You can’t have multiple planets of the same rank.” ❌ Several friends can see you as the same planet (e.g., Mercury) at once.
+"You can't have multiple planets of the same rank." ❌ Several friends can see you as the same planet at once.

 Neptune #8 Eighth — least active among your top friends.
 "The black star means someone's watching my planets." ❌ The ★ only shows that the user subscribes to Snapchat+ (not spying).

-🌞 How the System Works
+🌞 How the Best Friends Planets System Works

 • Interaction frequency = orbital distance.
 The more Snaps and messages exchanged, the closer the planet appears.